akunna1/Durham-Fire-Dispatch-App/README.md

 # Durham Fire Dispatch App 🚒

-**Durham Dispatch App** is a simulation of a real emergency dispatch system for the City of Durham.
+**Durham Fire Dispatch App** is a simulation of a real emergency dispatch system for the City of Durham.
 The app **responds only to Fire incidents**, ignoring Police and EMS calls, and uses pre-existing incident data for processing.

 ## Features